SolaceLabs/asyncapi-importer-rest/README.md

 ### Details and Limitations
 - AsyncApi specs must be in 2.X format.
 AsyncApi 3.X support is planned by unimplemented.
-- Only Channels with **subscribe** operations (evaluated to events) will be imported
-- Only Schemas, and Parameters (evaluated to enums) referenced by channels with **subscribe** operations will be imported.
-- Given that (AsyncApi 2.X) messages, schema names, and parameter names are key fields in the specifications, changes to these fields between specs and import operations will result in new objects.

 # Building the Service